Larkinnjm1/GLCM_svm_model/README.md

      * Energy
      * Correlation

-> > Note that if haralick features have already been created for a given image set and are present in the "--text_dir" flag defined by the user these texture files will not be created again to ensure efficient texture file generation is performed.
+> > Note that if haralick features have already been created for a given image set and are present in the ```--text_dir``` flag defined by the user these texture files will not be created again to ensure efficient texture file generation is performed.

 ### Supported Learners